-This policy complies with the statutory requirement laid out in the SEND Code of Practice 0 - 25 January 2015 3.66 and has been written with reference to the following guidance and documents:
+This policy complies with the statutory requirements laid out in the SEND Code of Practice 0-25 January 2015 3.66 and has been written with reference to the following guidance and documents:

-- Equality Act 2010: advice for schools DfE (Feb 2013 updated June 2015) - SEND Code of Practice 0 25 (June 2014 updated April 2020) - Statutory Guidance on Supporting pupils at school with medical conditions (Sept 2014 updated August 2017) - Schools SEND Information Report Regulations July 2014 - The National Curriculum in England Key Stage 1 and 2 July 2014 - Safeguarding Policy - Accessibility Plan - Teachers Standards 2011 (introduction updated June 2013)
+- Equality Act 2010: advice for schools DfE (Feb 2013 updated June 2015) - SEND Code of Practice 0 25 (June 2014 updated April 2020) - Statutory Guidance on Supporting children at school with medical conditions (Sept 2014 updated August 2017) - Schools SEND Information Report Regulations July 2014 - The National Curriculum in England Key Stage 1 and 2 July 2014 - Safeguarding Policy - Accessibility Plan - Teachers Standards 2011 (introduction updated June 2013)

-This policy was created by the School's SENCO in liaison with the SEND Governor (Laura Charles) and the Headteacher.
+This policy was created by the School's SENCO in liaison with the SEND Governor (Mr. Kristopher Craven) and the Head Teacher.